DomainSandwich/DNA_Protein/README.md

 For Use:

-1. _Be sure that you enter the DNA strand with valid nitrogenous bases.
-(Either uppercase or lowercase is fine) _
+1. Be sure that you enter the DNA strand with valid nitrogenous bases.
+(Either uppercase or lowercase is fine)
+2. Just for your information, the code isn't written in the main function, but rather in a function called DNA_To_Protein.
+If you are simply looking to access the algorithm without the function, please look at the attached notepad file!

+Thanks!
+Hope you enjoy the program!

+- Domain Sandwich